dashxhq/dashx-js/examples/react-native/readme.md

 # React Native Example App

-## Setting up developement environment
+## Setting up development environment

 - Make sure you have `node` and `watchman` installed on your system, if not run these commands to install both.